rayhaanalykhan/SwiftStrideIO/README.md

 ## Usage

-To use SwiftStrideIO in your project, you will typically follow these steps:
+To use SwiftStrideIO in your project, you can call its static methods directly:

 1. **Default Encryption for Key:**